 Purpose of the Plan

 The City is committed to fully restoring Tosh Creek to make it healthy for aquatic life, and a valuable natural asset for the people who live, work, and play in Redmond.
 Using a watershed approach (as documented in the 2013 Redmond Watershed Plan) to achieve healthy aquatic habitat has been a long-standing policy detailed in the City's Comprehensive Plan and is recognized by stormwater and surface water restoration practitioners as the recommended approach to accommodate healthy streams in an urbanized landscape.
-The Restoration Plan, completed in February 2015, identifies potential stormwater retrofit and in-stream projects that will improve the hydrology and water quality of the stream and also mitigate flood hazards.
+The Tosh Creek Restoration Plan, completed in February 2015, identifies potential stormwater retrofit and in-stream projects that will improve the hydrology and water quality of the stream and also mitigate flood hazards.

-- Flow Control (slow down stormwater flows to protect the stream)
+- Flow Control - Slow down stormwater flows to protect the stream

-- Water Quality Treatment (clean up stormwater runoff for cleaner water in the stream)
+- Water Quality Treatment - Clean up stormwater runoff for cleaner water in the stream

-- Low Impact Development Infiltration (soak stormwater into the ground)
+- Low Impact Development Infiltration - Soak stormwater into the ground

-- Instream Work (repair damaged sections of the stream and add plants)
+- Instream Work - Repair damaged sections of the stream and add plants

-- Stormwater Infrastructure Repairs (repair or replace failing pipes)
+- Stormwater Infrastructure Repairs - Repair or replace failing pipes

 Completion of the projects identified by this plan will:

-- Eliminate flooding in the neighborhood
+- Reduce flooding in neighborhoods

 - Prevent erosion in Tosh Creek